yrom/kotlin-web-site-cn/docs/reference/using-gradle.md

 }
 ```

-If you want to generate additional js-file with binary descriptors (which is needed in order to create a Koltin/JavaScript library), the following should be used
+If you want to create a re-usable library, use `kotlinOptions.metaInfo` to generate additional js-file with binary descriptors:

 ``` groovy
 compileKotlin2Js {